turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 This is the final version of our workflow, and is what you should be doing on every project, partner or solo.

 1. `git status` - make sure our working directory is clean.
 If there are changes, we need to figure out what to do with them, either commit them or stash them.
+1. `git pull origin master` - Make sure you are up to date with the latest version of master.
 1. `git branch <feature name>` - make a new branch based on a feature you want to add.
 Alternatively, you can use `git checkout -b <feature name>` to create and checkout the branch in one command.
 1. `git checkout <feature name>` - Checkout the branch
-  1. `git pull origin <feature name>` - make sure you are up to date with the remote.
 1. Make changes
 1. `git status` - we should see the files we changed as unstaged.
 1. `git add <name of file we changed>` - stage those changes for commit.
 We need to do this for each file we changed.
 1. `git status` -  we should see the files we changed as staged for commit.
 1. `git commit -m "short message about the changes we made"` - commit the changes.
 1. `git push origin <feature name>` - Push your branch to Github.
 1. Repeat steps 4 - 10 until the feature is complete
 1. Put in a Pull Request (PR) to merge your branch into master.
-If you are working in a group, your teammates should review your PR and merge it if it is acceptable.
-If you are working alone, it is okay to merge your own PR.
+1. Visit GitHub and merge your pull request into master.
+1. `git checkout master` - Switch back to the master branch.
+1. `git pull origin master` - Make sure that you have the most recent changes that you made on your local master branch.

+### Practice

+* Check out a new branch
+* Make some additional changes to your README
+* Commit those changes
+* Push your change to the branch on GitHub
+* Visit GitHub
+* Create a pull request
+* Merge your pull request
+* Check out your master branch locally
+* Pull your changes into your master branch

+### Share